Google Fiber for Small Business Terms of Service

 Construction And Installation Fees

-You may be charged a fee in connection with the construction or installation of your network connection (“construction fee” or “installation fee”).
+Sometimes we may need to charge a fee in connection with the construction or installation of your network connection (“construction fee” or “installation fee”).
 We will only charge you if we notify you of a construction or installation fee during the online sign-up process.
 Google Fiber may allow some users to pay construction or installation fees in installments.
 If you cancel or make certain changes to your Service plans, or your Services are otherwise terminated due to failure to comply with these Terms, before you have paid the entire construction or installation fee, you agree to pay the outstanding construction or installation fee balance as of the date of such change, cancellation or termination.
 Construction and installation fees are subject to change.

 Google Fiber Equipment

 Google Fiber may provide or rent various pieces of equipment to you in connection with the Services.
 In some cases, to use the provided equipment, you will need to review and agree to terms of service governing use of the equipment.
 If you lose or damage this equipment after installation, Google Fiber may charge you a fee for replacement equipment (see Fee Schedule).
 Equipment fees are subject to change.

 Unless explicitly stated otherwise on our website, Google Fiber owns all equipment provided by Google Fiber in connection with the Services.
 From time to time, Google Fiber may offer you equipment that you may purchase in connection with the Services under separate terms to be provided with such equipment.

 You authorize Google Fiber to install software upgrades on any equipment provided by Google Fiber.
 You also agree not to use the Google Fiber-owned equipment for any purpose other than using the Services.

 Service Commitment and Price Guarantee